blockchain-certificates/cert-issuer/README.md

 ## Issuing certificates

 1. Add your certificates to /etc/cert-issuer/data/unsigned_certs/.
 To preview the certificate issuing workflow, you can add our sample unsigned certificate as follows.
-Note that we are renaming the file to the uid field in the unsigned certificate

     ```
-    cp /cert-issuer/docs/sample_unsigned_cert.json /etc/cert-issuer/data/unsigned_certs/3a4452c9-0e2b-4a96-b2f5-41dd84606b07.json
+    cp /cert-issuer/examples/data-testnet/unsigned_certs/6c6bd2ec-d0d6-41a9-bec8-57bb904c62a8.json /etc/cert-issuer/data/unsigned_certs/
     ```

 2. Make sure you have enough BTC in your issuing address.